RnkSngh/Unity-Physics-Reinforcement-Learning/README.md

 ## Reset Conditions
 Training episodes were reset once the arm reached the goal, which was found by checking if the hand was within a given tolerance distance (chosen to be 0.7 meters) within the center of the target cube.

+## Acknowledgements
+This project was started during my Summer 1 '20 batch at the [Recurse Center](https://www.recurse.com).
+Thank you to everyone in the community for providing a supportive and encouraging space for such a diverse collection of programmers.